eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-agents.md

 }
 ```

-Have a look on our example of [JSON language server agent](https://github.com/eclipse/che/tree/master/agents/ls-json).
+Have a look at our example of the [JSON language server agent](https://github.com/eclipse/che/tree/master/agents/ls-json) for more ideas.